linn221/LaraLogs/tasks.md

         (delete forms having the same id for different items)

 ### Fix
-* [@] email unsubscribe link pointing to localhost, instead of 127.0.0.1
+* [l] email unsubscribe link pointing to localhost, instead of 127.0.0.1 something to do with queuing, which i cannot mind right now
 * [b] a log having duplicate tags, validation or something
 * [b] strained foreign key relationship, on casacade
 * [x] admin index, banner not showing because of updated url